rbedidha/odin-recipes/README.md

 Odin Recipes:

-HTML project containing links to recipes on different webpages
+HTML project containing a homepage that redirects to other pages pages in the website for specific recipes.
+Each recipe page contains information about the recipe, an image of the dish, required ingredients, and steps to prepare it.

-Demonstrates html competency and proficiency in handling text as well as hyperlinks
+Demonstrates html competency and proficiency in handling text, hyperlinks, images, and lists.